MauriceCC04/qualtrics-prolific-automation/README.md

-# Benchmarking LLM Evaluative Performance: Development of a Pipeline for Automatic Validation
 # Qualtrics × Prolific SurveyOps Automation

-Prototype tooling for automating parts of a research workflow across **Qualtrics** and **Prolific**: creating surveys, generating participant-study drafts, exporting filter metadata, and supporting rubric-based LLM evaluation experiments.
+Prototype tooling for automating parts of a research workflow across **Qualtrics** and **Prolific**: creating surveys, generating participant-study drafts, exporting filter metadata, and supporting rubric-based evaluation workflows.

 This repository comes from my bachelor thesis work.
-The goal is to make repetitive survey/study setup more reproducible, auditable, and scriptable.
+The main goal is to make repetitive survey and participant-study setup more reproducible, auditable, and scriptable.

 ---

 ## What this project does

 ### Qualtrics automation
-- Create surveys programmatically
+- create surveys programmatically
-- Add blocks and questions
+- add blocks and questions
-- publish / activate survey flows
+- support repeatable survey setup without relying entirely on manual UI work

 ### Prolific automation
-- Create study drafts linked to external Qualtrics surveys
+- create study drafts linked to external Qualtrics surveys
 - prepare launch-ready payloads
-- support draft-first workflows before spending budget on live recruitment
+- support a safer draft-first workflow before publishing paid studies

 ### Sampling support
-- Export available Prolific filters to JSON / CSV
+- export available Prolific filters
-- Generate example filter payloads for faster study setup
+- generate reusable filter payload examples for study targeting

-### Evaluation assets
+### Evaluation support
-- Store rubric / marker dictionaries used in structured evaluation workflows
+- store rubric and marker assets used in structured evaluation workflows
-- support LLM-assisted scoring and validation experiments
+- support experiments involving rubric-based or LLM-assisted scoring

 ---

 ## Why this project matters

 Survey and participant-study setup often involves repetitive UI work, manual copying, and fragile configuration steps.
-That is slow, hard to audit, and easy to get wrong.
+That process is slow, hard to audit, and easy to get wrong.

-This project turns that process into a semi-automated workflow with:
+This project turns parts of that workflow into reusable scripts and notebook-based prototypes, making it easier to:

-- API-driven setup
+- standardize setup steps
-- reusable payload generation
-- exportable artifacts
+- inspect generated artifacts
-- safer draft-first execution
+- reuse filtering logic
+- reduce avoidable mistakes before launching a study

 ---